Bergson

 Youth

-Once his parents had returned to England, he stayed on his own in Paris and became a boarder at the Lycée Condorcet.
+Once his parents had returned to England, he remained in Paris and became a boarder at the Lycée Condorcet.
 A brilliant student, he won first prize in the general mathematics competition at the age of eighteen.

-However, he was destined for a literary career and entered the Ecole Normale Supérieure the following year.
+Yet he felt drawn to a literary career and entered the École Normale Supérieure the following year.
 His classmates included Durkheim and Jean Jaurès.

-With a degree in literature, he came fourth in the agrégation in philosophy, behind Jaurès, in 1881.
+He took a degree in literature and came fourth in the agrégation in philosophy, behind Jaurès, in 1881.

-Bergson was then appointed professor and taught at Angers and then Clermont-Ferrand for five years.
+Bergson was then appointed to a teaching post and taught at Angers and then Clermont-Ferrand for five years.

-He wrote Time and Free Will: An Essay on the Immediate Data of Consciousness, which he presented to obtain a thesis in the arts, and which was immediately published, in 1889.
+He wrote Time and Free Will: An Essay on the Immediate Data of Consciousness, which he submitted as a doctoral thesis in the arts, and which was published immediately, in 1889.

 He was then appointed to the Lycée Henri IV in Paris, where he taught for eight years.
 He married and had a daughter, who was deaf and mute.

-He began writing his new work, Matter and Memory, published in 1896.
+He began work on Matter and Memory, published in 1896.

-In 1898, he became a lecturer at the Ecole normale supérieure, where he taught for only two years, as he was appointed as professor at the Collège de France, from 1900.
+In 1898, he joined the École Normale Supérieure as a lecturer, though he taught there for only two years before being appointed professor at the Collège de France in 1900.

-In 1900, he wrote Laughter: An Essay on the Meaning of the Comic, and in 1901 was elected to the Académie des sciences morales et politiques.
+That same year, he published Laughter: An Essay on the Meaning of the Comic, and in 1901 was elected to the Académie des sciences morales et politiques.

 He gave lectures at the International Congress of Philosophy.

 In 1903, the Revue de métaphysique et de morale published one of his articles.
-This one, a kind of manifesto, was entitled "Introduction to Metaphysics", and can be seen as the starting point of Bergsonism, a preface to all his work.
+This piece — a kind of manifesto, entitled "Introduction to Metaphysics" — can be seen as the founding statement of Bergsonism, a preface to his entire body of work.

-Creative Evolution appeared in 1907, and was a great success.
+Creative Evolution appeared in 1907 to great acclaim.
 His name was now known to the general public.
-This fundamental work, which looks at the theory of evolution in a new light, aroused interest in intellectual circles, even though some biologists expressed reservations.
+This landmark work, which cast the theory of evolution in a new light, generated considerable interest in intellectual circles, even though some biologists expressed reservations.

-In 1908, he travelled to London where he met William James.
-The two authors introduced their respective works to the French and English public.
-However, he encountered opposition from Russell, who was unconvinced by his notion of intuition.
+In 1908, he travelled to London, where he met William James.
+The two thinkers introduced each other's work to the French and English public respectively.
+He did, however, encounter opposition from Russell, who remained unconvinced by his notion of intuition.

-Bergson lectured at Oxford and Birmingham Universities.
-In 1913, he travelled to the United States, and in the same way gave lectures at several American universities.
+Bergson lectured at Oxford and Birmingham.
+In 1913, he travelled to the United States, where he gave lectures at several American universities.

-His work was then translated into several languages, he was appointed president of the Académie des sciences morales et politiques, and he became an officer of the Légion d'honneur.
-However, his books were blacklisted by the Catholic Church, and listed in the Index.
+His work was translated into several languages, he was appointed president of the Académie des sciences morales et politiques, and he was made an officer of the Légion d'honneur.
+His books were, however, blacklisted by the Catholic Church and placed on the Index.

-The Tout-Paris flocked to his lectures at the Collège de France: grand dames and their valets mingled with the students.
-He received baskets of flowers: "I'm not a dancer after all " he had to justify himself.
+All of Paris flocked to his lectures at the Collège de France: society ladies and their footmen jostled with students for seats.
+He received baskets of flowers — "I'm not a dancer, after all," he felt compelled to point out.

 In 1914, Bergson began a series of lectures at Scottish universities, interrupted by the outbreak of the First World War.
-Bergson devoted several speeches and articles to this event.
-He came into contact with President Wilson, to influence the United States' entry into the war on the side of the Allies.
+He devoted several speeches and articles to the conflict and made contact with President Wilson in an effort to bring the United States into the war on the side of the Allies.

 In 1918, he was admitted to the Académie française.

-He brought together several articles in a new work, under the title Mind-Energy.
+He gathered several articles together into a new work entitled Mind-Energy.

-while he retained his chair at the Collège de France, Bergson was excused from giving lectures, to allow him to devote himself fully to his own work.
+While he retained his chair at the Collège de France, Bergson was relieved of his teaching duties to allow him to devote himself fully to his own work.

-In 1921, he became President of the International Office for Intellectual Cooperation within the League of Nations.
-This structure would become UNESCO a few decades later.
+In 1921, he became President of the International Office for Intellectual Cooperation within the League of Nations — a body that would eventually become UNESCO.

-He met Albert Einstein, and tried to defend the notion of universal time, which had been undermined by the theory of relativity.
+He met Albert Einstein and sought to defend the notion of universal time, which the theory of relativity had called into question.

-Bergson began to feel the first effects of deforming rheumatism, which made his every movement painful.
+Bergson began to feel the first effects of a crippling rheumatism that made his every movement painful.

-In 1927, he was awarded the Nobel Prize for Literature, but, partially paralyzed, he was unable to travel to Stockholm to receive it.
+In 1927, he was awarded the Nobel Prize for Literature, but, partially paralysed, he was unable to travel to Stockholm to receive it.

-In 1932, he wrote The Two Sources of Morality and Religion.
+In 1932, he published The Two Sources of Morality and Religion.

-When the Second World War broke out, he insisted on being registered as a Jew by the Vichy authorities, even though he had turned to Catholicism, and was exempt because of his notoriety, out of solidarity with other Jews.
+When the Second World War broke out, he insisted on being registered as Jewish by the Vichy authorities — despite having converted to Catholicism and being exempt from such requirements on account of his fame — in an act of solidarity with his fellow Jews.

-In 1941, he died, aged 81, in Paris.
-His last words are said to have been: Gentlemen, it's five o'clock and the lesson is over..
+In 1941, he died in Paris, aged eighty-one.
+His last words are said to have been: Gentlemen, it's five o'clock and the lesson is over.

 An inscription in his honour appears in the Panthéon.